ryancressman/ryancressman/README.md

 ## About Me

-Results-driven IT professional with a mathematics background and expertise in cybersecurity technologies.
-Proficient in Microsoft, macOS, and Linux systems.
-Skilled in configuring and managing firewalls, utilizing SIEM tools for threat detection and response, and developing scripts in Python for automation.
-Experienced in SQL for database management and other cybersecurity-related tasks.
-Leveraging analytical skills from a mathematics degree to approach technical challenges strategically and deliver innovative solutions.
-Seeking to contribute mathematical acumen and technical expertise to enhance IT security.
+Dedicated IT professional with a strong foundation in mathematics and cybersecurity, complemented by hands-on experience in network analysis, system administration, and security tools.
+I maintain a home lab to continuously experiment with new technologies, build projects, and refine my technical expertise.
+Always working towards new certifications and developing innovative solutions, I am committed to advancing my career as a Network Engineer or Cybersecurity Engineer.

 ## Skills